tanqiya/tp/docs/UserGuide.md

 Each of these sections and their sub-sections are accessible through the Table of Contents, which can be found at the beginning of this document.

+<div style="page-break-after: always;"></div>

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>

-We have divided and categorised the [Features section](#4-features) into 4 categories in order to give you a bird’s eye view of some of the features available!
+We have grouped the [Features](#4-features) into 4 categories in order to give you a bird’s eye view of some of the features available!
 You can peek into [System commands](#41-system-commands) to take a look at some of the system-level features available such as [help](#viewing-help-help) and [import](#importing-contacts-import).
-[Contact commands](#42-contact-commands) includes all the commands which allow you to modify the contacts in your contact list, while [List commands](#43-list-commands) includes commands to modify the list of contacts.
+[Contact commands](#42-contact-commands) includes all the commands which allow you to modify the contacts in your contact list, while [List commands](#43-list-commands) includes commands to view a more specific list of contacts.
 </div>

 [⏫ Back to content page](#table-of-contents)

-<div style="page-break-after: always;"></div>

 ### 2.3.
 Reading this User Guide